wilsonmar/git-utilities/README.md

 Target users of this script are those who configure new laptops for developers joining the organization, so each developer doesn't waste days installing everything one at a time (and doing it differently than colleagues).

-To do the above manually for each component would needless hours, and be error-prone.
+To do the above manually for each component would involve hours needlessly, and be error-prone.

 Technical techniques for the Bash shell scripting are described separtely at [Bash scripting page in this website](/bash-coding/).